 - 1. Medical-related dental services provided by a non-network provider. - 2.
-Oral surgery, except as described in this Policy or your Schedule of Payments. - 3.
-Dental services to treat an injury from biting or chewing. - 4.
-Osteotomies and other procedures associated with the fitting of dentures or dental implants. - 5.
-Dental implants (tooth replacement). - 6.
-Any other dental procedures or treatment, whether the dental treatment is needed because of a primary dental problem or as a manifestation of a medical treatment or condition.
+General dentistry including, but not limited to, diagnostic and preventive services, restorative services, endodontic services, periodontal services, indirect fabrications, dentures and bridges, and orthodontic services. - Dental services to treat an injury from biting or chewing. - 4.
+Treatment for bruxism. - 5.
+Tooth extractions. - 6.
+Osteotomies and other procedures associated with the fitting of dentures or dental implants. - 7.
+Dental prostheses. - 8.
+Occlusal adjustment or occlusal equilibrium. - 9.
+Dental implants (tooth replacement). - 10.
+Orthognathic surgery for cosmetic purposes. - 11.
+Diagnostic casts, diagnostic study models and bite adjustments unless related to the treatment of TMJ disorder and craniomandibular disorder. - Any other dental procedures or treatment, whether the dental treatment is needed because of a primary dental problem or as a manifestation of a medical treatment or condition.